rust-lang/cargo/doc/book/src/reference/registries.md

 searchable list of available crates.
 A registry may also provide a web API to support publishing new crates directly from Cargo.

+> [!NOTE]
-> Note: If you are interested in mirroring or vendoring an existing registry,
+> If you are interested in mirroring or vendoring an existing registry,
 > take a look at [Source Replacement].

 If you are implementing a registry server, see [Running a Registry] for more